OpenTreeOfLife/propinquity/grafted_solution/README.md

 Produced by `otc-graft-solutions`.
 All subproblem solutions are read (`subproblem_solutions/ott######-solution.tre`) and then assembled into a single tree.

+The only artifact is:
+    * `grafted_solution.tre`: A newick tree file containing a single tree

-If the sub-problems do not connect into a single component, then program will exit with error code 1.
+If the sub-problems do not connect into a single component, the program will exit with error code 1.
 It will write multiple trees, where each tree is a connected component whose root is not found in the other trees.